perez987/OpenCore-and-UEFI-Secure-Boot/guide/Insert keys into the firmware.md

 ### Ending

-After embedding db.auth, kek.auth and pk.auth into the firmware we can boot OpenCore and macOS with UEFI Secure Boot enabled.
+After inserting db.auth, kek.auth and pk.auth into the firmware, we can boot OpenCore and macOS with UEFI Secure Boot enabled.